Piter20000/PHP-Analyze-IP/README.md

 # PHP-Analyze-IP
-Class generate informations about user IP
+Class generate informations about user based on IP